usatie/csc746_high_performance_computing/README.md

 After downloading, cd into the mpi-2dmesh-harness directory, then:

-% mkdir build
+> mkdir build
-% cd build
+cd build
-% cmake
+cmake
-% make
+make

 # Platforms

-In principle, this code will build and run on both Cori@NERSC and the VM.
-It's fine to use the VM for initial development and testing, but please run your performance tests on Cori.
+In principle, this code will build and run on both Perlmutter@NERSC and the VM.
+It's fine to use the VM for initial development and testing, but please run your performance tests on Perlmutter.

 # Setting up your NERSC environment

-% module swap PrgEnv-intel PrgEnv-gnu
-% module load openmpi
-% module load cmake
+> module load cpu

 # Adding your code: 3 locations